 “I served on the first committee that went out into the community looking to raise money for Regina’s hospitals,” says Paul, Alliance’s chief executive officer.
-“Since then, it has been amazing to watch southern Saskatchewan embrace HRF and its commitment to investing in top quality health-care services.”
+“Since then, it has been amazing to watch southern Saskatchewan embrace the Foundation and its commitment to investing in top quality health-care services.”

 We take great pride in our partnership with the Foundation.
 There is nothing more important than building strong and healthy communities for the people of this province,” he says.
 “Our employees have worked on many projects within our hospitals where they have seen firsthand the impact their support has on the well-being of our people.